markedjs/marked/README.md

 We've stirred the tanks a bit and, Houston, we have a problem. ([Apollo 13](https://youtu.be/Bti9_deF5gs).
 No?
 Where have y'all been!?
 Seriously, we haven't talked in a while, where have you been?
 Oh, right, better question, where has the *marked* community been?
 Again, mostly dead&hellip;)

 After careful analysis and consideration we have determined the marked test suite to be&hellip;ummmmm&hellip;incomplete.
 We run about 63 tests during our continuous integration cycle.
 We say we support the [CommonMark specification](http://spec.commonmark.org/0.28/).
 The CommonMark specification has roughly 625 testable scenarios.
-We're prioritizing spec comliance before going to a 1.0 release.
+We're prioritizing spec compliance before going to a 1.0 release.

 So, yeah, that's a thing.